Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Tupac Amaru's Revenge

-Cipro, a prescription medication, is recommended in case of traveler's diarrhea, as is NSF, an extract from the sap of the Croton lechleri tree that has been used for centuries by shamans, or traditional healers, in the Amazon rainforest.
-However, if you adhere to our food and drink advice, you shouldn't have a problem.
+Cipro, a prescription medication, is recommended in case of traveler's diarrhea, as is NSF, an extract from the sap of the Croton lechleri tree that has been used for centuries by shamans, or traditional healers, in the Amazon Rainforest.
+However, if you adhere to our food and drink advice, you should avoid any problem.

 Food & drink

 Our hotels and restaurants take great care in preparing their food and drinks.
-Fresh fruits and vegetables are safe to eat.
+Fresh fruits and vegetables are safe to eat, even if unpeeled.
 The water served is either bottled or purified, and you may drink it, including ice cubes, without risk.
 In any of our hotels and restaurants, you can confidently eat and drink anything they serve.
-Outside our hotels and restaurants, avoid fresh fruits and vegetables, water that is not bottled or purified, and ice cubes.
+Outside our hotels and restaurants, avoid fresh fruits and vegetables unless you peel them yourself, water that is not bottled or purified, and ice cubes.
 Never drink tap water, anywhere.
-In Lima, never eat food from street vendors; however, in provincial areas it is relatively safe to do so.
-See Frommer's Favorites for their and our restaurant recommendations.
+In Lima, never eat food from street vendors; however, in other areas it is relatively safe to do so.

 Flight itinerary & record locator number

-We request a copy of your international flight itinerary, including the record locator number, a code assigned by the airline to uniquely identify your reservation.
-This "number" usually consists of six letters or a combination of six letters and numbers.
+We request a copy of your international flight itinerary, including the record locator number.
+This "number" is a code assigned by the airline to uniquely identify your reservation.
+It usually consists of six letters or a combination of six letters and numbers.
 Passengers of Continental Airlines should also provide their ticket numbers.
-We need this information to verify that you are actually aboard the anticipated arrival flight and to reconfirm your international departure.
-If not reconfirmed 72 hours in advance, the carrier could cancel your return reservation.
+We need this information to verify that you are actually aboard the plane and to reconfirm your international departure.
+If not reconfirmed 72 hours in advance, the airline could cancel your reservation.
 Be sure to advise us of any changes in your flight schedule.

 When should I arrive at the airport?

-Allow two hours prior to flight time for an international departure from the U.S. or South America (for example, a direct flight from New York to Lima).
-If the first segment of your flight is not international (for example, New York to Miami), allow 90 minutes.
-For national flights (within Peru, Ecuador or Chile) allow one hour.
+Allow two hours prior to flight time for an international departure from the U.S. or South America (for example, a direct flight from New York to Lima or from Lima to New York).
+If the first segment of your flight is not international (for example, New York to Miami), allow 90 minutes, except within Peru, Ecuador or Chile, where one hour will be adequate.

 Security